waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

 ## Current Plan
-- **Objective:** Get back to New Bark Town to investigate the stolen Pokémon.
+- **Objective:** Defeat the Rival, then return to New Bark Town to help Professor Elm.
-- **Route:** Find a way out of Cherrygrove City to Route 29, then head east.
+- **Route:** Exit Cherrygrove City to the east to get to Route 29, then head east.

 ## Current Quest
-- **A Pokémon has been stolen from Professor Elm's lab!** I need to return to New Bark Town immediately to find out more and help.
+- **A Pokémon has been stolen from Professor Elm's lab!** The thief, a red-haired boy, has ambushed me.
+I must defeat him and get back to New Bark Town.

 ## Long-term Goal
 - Become the Pokémon League Champion.

 ## The Rival
-- A red-haired boy bumped into me as I was leaving Professor Elm's lab for the first time.
+- A red-haired boy who stole a Pokémon from Professor Elm's lab.
-- I suspect he is the one who stole the Pokémon.
-He seems to be blocking my path west in Cherrygrove City.
+- I am currently battling him in Cherrygrove City.
+He has a Totodile.

 ## Key Items
 - **POKéGEAR:** Received from Mom.
 Has a Phone feature.